 These days, many Medicare beneficiaries are curious about telemedicine and telehealth.

-The good news is that yes, Medicare covers certain types of telemedicine and telehealth care.
+The good news is that Medicare covers certain types of telemedicine and telehealth care.
 But not everything receives coverage.
-Depending on the type of care you need, certain telemedicine services might not be available (or be prohibitively expensive).
+Certain telemedicine services might not be available (or be prohibitively expensive) depending on the type of care you need.
 Keep reading to learn more.

 As of March 6th, 2020, several telehealth services are now available for all Medicare recipients.
 This is especially relevant for services related to COVID-19 testing and treatment.

-Medicare Part B covers the vast majority of these services, which means you can expect to pay the same 20% coinsurance fees for the services that you would with any other benefit available under Medicare Part B.
+Medicare Part B covers the vast majority of these services, meaning you can expect to pay the same 20% coinsurance fees for the services you would with any other benefit available under Medicare Part B.

 You may be a requirement to pay toward your Medicare Part B deductible.
 This will depend on the service and care you need.